KumoCorp/kumomta/docs/reference/kumo/configure_local_logs.md

   },
 }
 ```

+The keys of the `per_record` table must correspond to one of the
+record types listed below, or the special `Any` key which can be used
+to match any record type that was not explicitly listed.

 The [Mini Jinja](https://docs.rs/minijinja/latest/minijinja/) templating engine
 is used to evalute logging templates.
 The full supported syntax is [documented